Nonparametric Prior Learning in Differential Equation Modeling: Learning Theory of Prior Measures

-Formally, there is an extra term when the prior measure is assumed to be dependent on the dataset $S$.
-It seems that the obtained bound in Corollary \ref{PACDependentThmSubGaussian} is larger than the bound obtained in Corollary \ref{PACBoundsUnoundedLossThmSubGaussian}.
-However, a fact should be noticed: the KL divergence term intuitively becomes smaller when the prior measure depends on the dataset $S$.
-So there is a balance between the KL divergence term and the extra term $\frac{n}{2\gamma}\ln\Psi_E$.
-Because the extra term $\frac{n}{2\gamma}\ln\Psi_E$ scales like $\frac{R_u^2}{\sqrt{m}}$ (choose $\gamma=n\sqrt{m}$ and see estimate (\ref{EstimatePsiE})) and the data-independent prior measure is usually far away from the posterior measure, we can expect that it is meaningful to introduce the data-dependent priors, which actually reduce the PAC-Bayesian bound.
+\begin{remark} An additional term arises when the prior measure depends on dataset $S$.
+It appears that the bound in Corollary \ref{PACDependentThmSubGaussian} is larger than that of the data-independent prior (Corollary A.6 in the supplement).
+However, the KL divergence term decreases when the prior depends on $S$, creating a trade-off between the KL term and the extra term $\frac{n}{2\gamma}\ln\Psi_E$.
+With $\gamma = n\sqrt{\bar{m}}$, see the estimate (\ref{EstimatePsiE}), the extra term scales as $\frac{R_u^2}{\sqrt{\bar{m}}}$.
+Since data-independent priors often lie far from the posterior, we can expect that introducing data-dependent priors is meaningful. \end{remark}